Venezuela’s Pro-Nicolas Maduro Forces Foil A Military Rebellion In Valencia

 — Elias Jaua (@JauaMiranda) August 6, 2017

 Venezuela is an OPEC member state and has the largest oil reserves in the world.
-Analyst fear Venezuela is on the verge of becoming a violent civil war torn nation-state, just as fellow OPEC member states, Libya and Iraq are.
+Analyst fear Venezuela is on the verge of becoming a violent civil war torn nation-state, just as fellow OPEC member states, Libya and Iraq, are.